Pan-African Congress: Event

-Hundreds to thousands of participants met at the University of Dar es Salaam from June 19 to June 27, 1974.
+Hundreds to thousands of participants met at the University of Dar es Salaam from 19 to 27 June 1974.
 Around 50 different sovereign governments and political organizations sent delegates to 6PAC.
 Delegates from liberation movements from several colonized countries also attended.

 Hill served as the secretary general for North America.
 It was part of the original planning that groups working towards liberation have time to network and "build international solidarity".
 Activists such as Mae Mallory, Queen Mother Moore, Brenda Paris, and Florence Tate all attended 6PAC.
 For Black British activists Zainab Abbas, Gerlin Bean, Ron Phillips, and Ansel Wong, attending the conference allowed them to express the solidarity of the Black activists in Britain with anti-colonialists activists in the rest of the world.
 A highlight of the conference was the resolution on Palestine, which was the congress' formal recognition of the right of the Palestinian people to self-determination.

 The opening address was given by Tanzanian President Julius Nyerere.
 His speech focused on promoting "nonracialism" at the congress because it is more important for all people to work together to free themselves from oppression in Africa.

 Event planners also hoped that the Congress would support the creation of a Pan African Center of Science and Technology.
 Several men associated with Howard University, Neville Parker, Don Coleman, and Fletcher Robinson, all worked towards the development of a Pan African Center of Science and Technology during the congress.
 However, there was not enough support for the plan and it didn't make the final resolution.